Pirate radio in the United Kingdom: 1990s

 The Broadcasting Act 1990 led to the brief decline of UK pirate radio by encouraging diversity in radio and developing commercial radio, whilst bringing in tougher penalties for those caught in unlicensed broadcasting.
 The number of unlicensed broadcasters soon began to rise again, partly out of the belief that the Act had undermined community radio and small broadcasters.
 As stations such as Kiss would increasingly discover that advertising revenue and market share became as important as the music it played, new pirate stations once again sprang up to cater for underground music scenes that were developing.
 The biggest of these would be the rising rave music scene, with stations moving to a "rave on the air" format with back to back mixing and listener participation through 'shouts' - enabled by the growth of pagers and mobile phones.
-In London, such stations included the likes of Rush, Kool FM, Pulse FM, Innocence, Don FM, and Defection.
+In London, such stations included the likes of Rush, Kool FM, Pulse FM, Boss FM, Don FM, and Defection.